-UNIVERSITY OF JOHANNESBURG FACULTY OF EDUCATION NOVEMBER / DECEMBER SUPPLEMENTARY EXAMINATION 2014
+UNIVERSITY OF JOHANNESBURG FACULTY OF EDUCATION NOVEMBER EXAMINATION 2014

-PROGRAMME: M Ed
+PROGRAMME: M.ED

-MODULE: ISSUES IN SCIENCE TEACHING AND LEARNING
+MODULE: MATHS AND SCIENCE LEARNING: ADVANCES IN THE

+FIELD

 CODE: MSL9X20

 TIME: 3 HOURS

 MARKS: 100

+EXAMINERS: Prof. U. Ramnarain

-EXAMINERS: Prof JJJ de Beer
+Prof. J.J.J. de Beer

-Prof U Ramnarain

-MODERATOR: Dr N Govender (UKZN)
+MODERATOR: Dr N Govender (University of KwaZulu-Natal)

 (This paper consists of 3 pages)

 INSTRUCTIONS:

 You need to answer any TWO (2) questions in this paper.
 Read the questions carefully before answering them.
-The following rubric will be used in guiding our assessment of your answers: Criteria Level 1 Level 2 Level 3 Level 4 Introduction -weak introduction of topic -thesis is weak and lacks an arguable position -adequate introduction that states topic , thesis and some of the subtopics - thesis is somewhat clear and arguable -proficient introduction that states background information, controversial question, topic, thesis, and all subtopics in proper order - thesis is a clear and arguable statement of position -exceptional introduction that grabs interest of reader and states background information, controversial question, topic, thesis, and all subtopics in proper order - thesis is exceptionally clear, arguable, well developed, and a definitive statement Quality of Information / Evidence -limited information on topic or inaccurate information Some accurate evidence but still inadequate Detailed information with accurate & critical evidence extremely detailed and accurate with critical evidence from a variety of sources Support of Ideas / Analysis -limited connections made between evidence, arguments and counter-arguments -lack of analysis -some connections made between evidence, arguments and counter-arguments -showing analysis -consistent connections made between evidence, arguments and counter-arguments -showing good -exceptionally critical, relevant and consistent connections made between evidence, arguments analysis and counter- arguments -showing excellent analysis Organization / Development of Ideas -paper lacks clear and logical development of ideas with weak transition b/w ideas and paragraphs -somewhat clear and logical development of subtopics with adequate transitions b/w paragraphs -clear and logical subtopic order that supports thesis with good transitions b/w paragraphs -exceptionally clear, logical, mature, and thorough development of subtopics that support thesis with excellent transition b/w paragraphs Conclusion -lack of summary of topic, with weak concluding ideas -adequate summary of topic, with some final concluding ideas -good summary of topic, with clear concluding ideas -excellent summary of topic (with no new information), in proper order with concluding ideas that leave an impact on reader Language Conventions - inconsistent grammar, spelling and paragraphing throughout paper -paper has some errors in grammar, spelling and paragraphing -paper is clear, with mostly proper grammar, spelling and paragraphing -paper is very concise, clear, with consistently proper grammar, spelling and paragraphing Answer any TWO (2) questions.
+The following rubric will be used in guiding our assessment of your answers:

+Criteria Level 1 Level 2 Level 3 Level 4 Introduction -weak introduction of topic -thesis is weak and lacks an arguable position -adequate introduction that states topic, thesis and some of the subtopics - thesis is somewhat clear and arguable -proficient introduction that states background information, controversial question, topic, thesis, and all subtopics in proper order - thesis is a clear and arguable statement of position -exceptional introduction that grabs interest of reader and states background information, controversial question, topic, thesis, and all subtopics in proper order - thesis is exceptionally clear, arguable, well developed, and a definitive statement Quality of Information / Evidence -limited information on topic or inaccurate information Some accurate evidence but still inadequate Detailed information with accurate & critical evidence extremely detailed and accurate with critical evidence from a variety of sources Support of Ideas / Analysis -limited connections made between evidence, arguments and counter-arguments -lack of analysis -some connections made between evidence, arguments and counter-arguments -showing analysis -consistent connections made between evidence, arguments and counter-arguments -showing good -exceptionally critical, relevant and consistent connections made between evidence, arguments and counteranalysis arguments -showing excellent analysis Organization / Development of Ideas -paper lacks clear and logical development of ideas with weak transition b/w ideas and paragraphs -somewhat clear and logical development of subtopics with adequate transitions b/w paragraphs -clear and logical subtopic order that supports thesis with good transitions b/w paragraphs -exceptionally clear, logical, mature, and thorough development of subtopics that support thesis with excellent transition b/w paragraphs Conclusion -lack of summary of topic, with weak concluding ideas -adequate summary of topic, with some final concluding ideas -good summary of topic, with clear concluding ideas -excellent summary of topic (with no new information), in proper order with concluding ideas that leave an impact on reader Language Conventions - inconsistent grammar, spelling and paragraphing throughout paper -paper has some errors in grammar, spelling and paragraphing -paper is clear, with mostly proper grammar, spelling and paragraphing -paper is very concise, clear, with consistently proper grammar, spelling and paragraphing

+Answer any TWO (2) questions.
 Your essays should provide evidence of critical thinking, and provide as many examples and references to relevant research as possible.
-Each essay should be 5 - 6 pages long.
-QUESTION 1 Science teachers have bemoaned the lack of substantive professional development support from the South African Department of Basic Education (DBE) by expressing dissatisfaction with 'the learning resources and the level of support they were given as well as the quality of training to which they were exposed' (Kriek & Basson 2008:73).
-Against this background, discuss the characteristics of effective professional development for in-service science teachers, and how you believe science teachers should be supported so that they can better represent curriculum innovations in their practice.
-(50) QUESTION 2 Teachers differ from scientists, not necessarily in the quality or quantity of their subject matter knowledge, but in how that knowledge is organized and used.
+Each essay should be 5-6 pages long.

+Teachers differ from scientists, not necessarily in the quality or quantity of their subject matter knowledge, but in how that knowledge is organized and used.
 In other words, an experienced science teacher's knowledge of science is organized from a teaching perspective and is used as a basis for helping students to understand specific concepts.
 A scientist's knowledge, on the other hand, is organized from a research perspective and is used as a basis for developing new knowledge in the field (Cochran, 1997).

-3 of 3 Implicit in the above excerpt is the notion of teacher pedagogical content knowledge (PCK).
+Implicit in the above excerpt is the notion of teacher pedagogical content knowledge (PCK).
 Discuss the importance of teachers having well developed PCK in science teaching.
 Use the following headings in your answer.

-Shulman's (1986) notion of Pedagogical Content Knowledge (PCK) Pedagogical representations that are inherent to PCK The importance of PCK in science teaching (50) QUESTION 3 Warford (2011) advanced the Vygotskyan concept of "zone of proximal development", by coining the term "zone of proximal teacher development", or the ZPTD.
-Discuss teacher education and professional development, by referring to the ZPTD, and the implications for both pre-service and continued teacher professional development.
+- 1.1.
+Shulman's (1986) notion of Pedagogical Content Knowledge (PCK) - 1.2.
+Pedagogical representations that are inherent to PCK - 1.3.
+The importance of PCK in science teaching